allenai/naacl2021-longdoc-tutorial/README.md

-# NAACL 2021 Tutorial: Beyond Paragraphs: NLP for Long Sequences
+# Beyond Paragraphs: NLP for Long Sequences

 This NAACL 2021 tutorial will be held on Sunday, June 6, 2021.